-We use lessons, 1:1 mentoring and focused group discussions to help children understand, in an age-appropriate way, what abuse is and we encourage them to tell a trusted adult if someone is behaving in a way that makes them feel uncomfortable.
-Our school understands the different gender issues that can be prevalent when dealing with child-on-child abuse.
+We understand the barriers which may prevent a child from reporting abuse and work actively to remove these.
+We use lessons and assemblies to teach children about healthy, positive relationships, how to report concerns, and to help them understand, in an age-appropriate way, what abuse is.
+We aim to provide children with the language to report abuse and to tell a trusted adult if someone is behaving in a way that makes them feel uncomfortable.
 We will never make a child feel ashamed for reporting abuse, nor that they are creating a problem by doing so.
+We never assume, if abuse is not being reported, that it is not occurring in our school - we are vigilant to signs of abuse and promote a culture of safety and understanding.

-Procedures for Prevention of and response to Child-on-Child abuse:
+Procedures for prevention of and response to child-on-child abuse: